CenterForAssessment/SGP_Research/Demonstration/Learning_Loss_Analysis/README.md

-This repository contains source code demonstrating how to calculate student growth percentiles (SGPs) and adequate growth projections (AGPs) when a testing year is skipped like just happened in 2020 due to the COVID-19 pandemic.
+This repository contains source code demonstrating how to calculate student growth percentiles (SGPs) and adequate growth projections (AGPs) when a testing year is skipped similarly to what happened in 2020 due to the COVID-19 pandemic.
 The repository utilizes the demonstration COVID LONG data set contained in the [SGPdata package](https://github.com/CenterForAssessment/SGPdata) that provides 7 longitudinal data panels (2016 to 2019 and 2021 to 2023) for grades 3 to 8 in two content areas (Mathematics and ELA).
 Test data for 2020 is missing entirely.
-The analyses are illustrated across several steps that are described in greater detail below.
+The analyses are illustrated across several steps with a general overview described briefly below and in greater detail in each step's subdirectory README file.

+### Step 0: Data Modification

+The demonstration COVID LONG data set (`SGPdata::sgpData_LONG_COVID`) does not include any of the potential impacts from the COVID-19 pandemic ('learning loss', low participation rates, mode of instruction, etc.).
+Rather, the data set has been left in a relatively pristine condition so as to allow for data modification to simulate these varying impacts - in isolation or combination, to varying degrees, for varying subgroups and subsets of students, or any other foreseeable circumstance.

+In Step 0, several different data simulation scenarios are provided.
+Users can simply skip Step 0 and run the analyses using the data "as-is" to obtain a reference set of results data that could then be used to compare simulated impact results (sensitivity analyses).

 ### Step 1: SGP analysis in pre-COVID pandemic years (2017-2019)